 - Check the condition of the product right after unpacking it. - This product is available in several version, each with a specific motor torque.
-Each version is designed to drive roller shutters of a certain size and weight.
-Therefore, before installation make sure the product's motor torque, rotation speed and operation time are suitable for automating your roller shutter (see the "Guide to Selection" section, in the Nice Product Catalogue www.niceforyou.com).
-In particular, do not install the product if its motor torque is lower than that needed to move your roller shutter. - Check the diameter of the winding roller.
-This must be chosen according to the motor torque, as follows: - for motors that are size "M" ( $\emptyset$ = 45 mm) and have a torque of up to 35 Nm (included, the minimum inside diameter of the winding roller must be 52 mm. - Before automating a roller shutter, check that there is enough free space in front of it for it to be completely opened. - If the motor is to be installed outdoors, adequate protection against atmospheric agents must be guaranteed.
+Each version is designed to drive awnings, blind or shutter of a certain size and weight.
+Therefore, before installation make sure the product's motor torque, rotation speed and operation time are suitable for automating your awning or shutter (see the "Guide to Selection" section, in the Nice Product Catalogue www.niceforyou. com).
+In particular, do not install the product if its motor torque is greater than that needed to move your awnings, blind or shutter. - Check the diameter of the winding roller.
+This must be chosen according to the motor torque, as follows: - for motors that are size "M" (\emptyset = 45 mm) and have a torque of up to 35 Nm (included, the minimum inside diameter of the winding roller must be 52 mm; - for motors that are size "M" (\emptyset = 45 mm) and a torque greater than 35 Nm, the minimum inside diameter of the winding roller must be 60 mm; - Before automating an awnings, blind or shutter, check that there is enough free space in front of it for it to be completely opened. - If the motor is to be installed outdoors, adequate protection against atmospheric agents must be guaranteed.